genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-samples-spreadsheet.md

 * Click "Next."
 This will open a window where you can select a file containing experimental data from your local computer or external storage.

 ![58ImportData2.png](doc-odm-user-guide/images/58ImportData2.png)
 <figcaption>Select the source for the experimental data.
-Experimental data can be imported from your local computer or a cloud-based storage system (such as AWS)</figcaption>
+Experimental data can be imported from your local computer or external storage</figcaption>

 ### **Linking Data**